jacopocolo/p5-sketchplugin/README.md

 ![](https://github.com/jacopocolo/p5-sketchplugin/blob/master/example.png?raw=true)

-After you run the code, all the functions you called are rendered as native Sketch objects: this means that you can tweak every single object you create manually when you are done.
+After you run the code, all the functions you called are rendered as native Sketch objects: this means that you can tweak every single object you create when you are done.

 ##### An important note: p5*Sketchapp works only in one direction CODE > ARTBOARD.
 If you manually tweak the design, your code won't automatically update.

-## Limitations
+### Limitations

 p5*Sketchapp doesn't match the whole p5.js library but it gives you access to most of the basic functions for drawing on an artboard.
 Take a look at the [reference](#reference) below to see what is available and how to call these functions.